sarahciston/codingcare/posts/guide.md

 * purpose of the book, what are the rituals of programming
 * who we are, who i am and why it matters
 * why we're here
+* first steps & logistics: a hub for info dumping, collab notes
+* course corrections
+• three tenses: what we have done, continue to do and how it matters, ideal vision we want for the world and how this leads to it

 ## 1. we know code isn't magic, but we are